felipejsborges/gostack_bootcamp_challenges/05_nodejs_fundamentals/README.md

 - **`should be able to list the transactions`**: In order for this test to pass, your application must return an array with all the transactions that have been created, the income, outcome and total balance.

-- **`should not be able to create outcome transaction without a valid balance`**: In order for this test to pass, your application must not allow a outcome transaction with value bigger than user balance, returning a error with status 400.
+- **`should not be able to create an outcome transaction without a valid balance`**: In order for this test to pass, your application must not allow a outcome transaction with value bigger than user balance, returning a error with status 400.

 <div align="center" style="margin-top: 16px;">
 	<img src="./.github/tests.png" alt="tests" style="max-width:80%"/>